stewsters/dungeon/README.md

-# Korge Hello World and Template

-This is a Hello World and Template for the KorGe game engine.
-Using gradle with kotlin-dsl.
+# Dungeon

+This is a simple game about raiding a dungeon for loot.

+It was made as a part of the [1st KorGE Game JAM](https://itch.io/jam/korge-gamejam-1) The theme was classic, so I made a simplified roguelike.

 You can open this project in IntelliJ IDEA by opening the folder or the build.gradle.kts file.

-You can find this template at GitHub: <https://github.com/korlibs/korge-hello-world>

 For Windows, change all the `./gradlew` for `gradlew.bat`.